Murad IV: Early reign (1623–1632)

 At the age of 16 in 1628, he had his brother-in-law (his sister Fatma Sultan's husband, who was also the former governor of Egypt), Kara Mustafa Pasha, executed for a claimed action "against the law of God".

 After the death of the Grand Vizier Çerkes Mehmed Pasha in the winter of Tokat, Diyarbekir Beylerbeyi Hafiz Ahmed Pasha became a vizier on 8 February 1625.

-An epidemic, which started in the summer of 1625 and was called the plague of Bayrampaşa, spread to threaten the population of Constantinople (present day Istanbul).
+An epidemic, which started in the summer of 1625 and was called the plague of Bayrampaşa, spread to threaten the population of Constantinople.
 On average, a thousand people died every day.
 The people fled to the Okmeydanı to escape the plague.
 The situation was worse in the countryside outside of Constantinople.